 how much is the participation fee and what does it cover?

 There is a fee (the Participant’s Fee) to attend EASA.
 To encourage diversity and a wide range of attendees, participants from different countries pay a different percentage of this fee based on the economic situation of their country.
 The fee includes accommodation, breakfast, lunch, dinner, workshops, lectures debates and parties for two weeks.
+This year at EASA Commons, we are waivering participation fees for the Ukrainian team.
 You have to cover your own travel and visa expenses; but the organisers will issue you an official letter of information if a visa is required.
 To lower expenses, assisting the organisers, make people more active on-site and keeping up EASA spirit, participants are expected to attend to day-to-duties relating to the upkeep of the location and the well-being of the participants.
 Every country is assigned two or three duties over the course of the assembly: these are never tiring and hard, and some are even fun.
 Within the EASA locations, pocket money is exchanged into tokens.
 We recommend to buy these from us as all the profit is used to cover some of the costs of the event.
 This money is for additional personal consumption such as drinks and snacks, you will be grateful to have our yummy toasties from time to time!

 if I come as a tutor or helper, do I need to pay the fee?